Contribution caps for super

 For more information on the concessional contribution cap, see the ATO website.

-Concessional contributions may also be taxed at a higher amount if your taxable income plus super contributions for the year exceeds $250,000 (for more information, see the ATO website).
+Concessional contributions may also be taxed at a higher amount if your ‘income’ plus concessional contributions for the year exceeds $250,000 (for more information about this 'Division 293 tax', see the ATO website).

 Non-concessional contribution cap

-The non-concessional cap rules changed significantly from 1 July 2017, and transitional rules may still apply if you triggered a bring forward in 2015-16 or 2016-17.
-For more information on the non-concessional contribution cap, including the bring forward option and the transitional rules, see the ATO website.
+For more information on the non-concessional contribution cap, including the bring forward option, see the ATO website.

 Contributing in excess of the cap